Sumayamd/markdown-/README.md

 ! []()

 # types of software

-There are two types of 'software system software' and 'application software'.
+There are two types of `software system software` and `application software`